-This is a review of all available alternative actions related to a given project such as alternative sites, materials, alternative techniques/technology, alternative projects and no-action alternative.
+This is a review of all available alternative actions related to a given project such as alternative sites, materials, alternative techniques/technology, routing, alternative projects and no-action alternative.
 The purpose of considering alternatives is to adopt those that minimize damage to the environment and harm to human health or which allow the use of mitigation measures to protect the environment and human health.
-The search for alternatives must be genuine, feasible, well documented and carried out before a choice is made.
-Alternatives should also be compared in terms of environmental, social and economic gains and losses.
+The identification of alternatives must be genuine, feasible, well documented and carried out before a choice is made.
 The choice of suitable and optimal alternative should be informed by environmental benefits, socio-cultural acceptability and economic viability.

-4.5 Public Participation
+Public Participation

 Participation is very important in undertaking of ESIA and should be undertaken all through the life of a project from design to decommissioning phases.
 Public participation involves seeking public comments on the project, especially from those persons affected by the project.
-Views may be sought through interviews with various stakeholders and interested parties or by publicizing the project, its benefits and impacts such as. by posters around project site, or through the media.
+Views may be sought through interviews with various stakeholders and interested parties or by publicizing the project, its benefits and impacts.
 Identification of various stakeholders involved in or potentially affected by the proposed project should thus be undertaken from the very beginning and should include those from governmental, non-governmental, private sectors (particularly those from the mining sector), and indigenous and local communities.

 Generally, public participation enhances sourcing of information, its analysis and appropriate interpretation.
 It also improves public perception of the project, its environmental, social, cultural and economic implications, and the project options and proposed impacts mitigating measures.
 Public involvement may be extended beyond the affected community in the project area, to involve any member of the public that may be knowledgeable on the impacts of the project or may be better informed on environmental trends of the project area.
 This may require consultations with experts and interested parties.

-The following are good practices to ensure inclusive public participation and stakeholder engagement: -
+The following are good practices to ensure inclusive public participation and meaningful stakeholder engagement: -

-- (i) Getting written comments and submissions from the relevant lead agencies; - (ii) Developing a public participation framework as early as possible; - (iii) Undertake Stakeholders mapping; - (iv) Identifying appropriate techniques of public participation/communication and disseminating information in a way that is easily understandable; - (v) Holding public consultation events at venues and times that allow for maximum attendance and free exchange of information; - (vi) Allowing stakeholders enough time to assimilate information, consider their implication and present their views, and - (vii) Ensuring that responses and feedback are given on any issues and concerns about the project raised during consultation.
+- Getting written comments and submissions from the relevant lead agencies; - (ii) Developing a public participation framework as early as possible;

+- (iii) Undertake Stakeholders mapping; - (iv) Identifying appropriate techniques of public participation/communication and disseminating information in a way that is easily understandable; - (v) Holding public consultation events at venues and times that allow for maximum attendance and free exchange of information; - (vi) Allowing stakeholders enough time to assimilate information, consider their implication and present their views, and - (vii) Ensuring that responses and feedback are given on any issues and concerns about the project raised during consultation.